 All of these meals are gluten-free and vegan, unless you choose some of the optional embellishments or side dishes.

 Nicholas made this almost all on his own last week!
 Gallo Pinto, the national dish of Nicaragua, is seasoned differently from your typical Mexican beans & rice.
-We use this recipe from Seasonal & Savory, featuring grated carrots cooked with the rice to give it an appealing color and extra vitamins and fiber.
+We use this recipe, featuring grated carrots cooked with the rice to give it an appealing color and extra vitamins and fiber.
 We make it easy with canned beans (rinse off the liquid in which they’re canned to reduce gassiness) and bottled lime juice.
 We didn’t have any cilantro this time, and we used white onion instead of green, but it was still scrumptious!
 Try some fruit on the side–we had clementines.

 This recipe makes a large batch, about 8 servings.
 Like most bean dishes, it’s great reheated in the microwave, so I enjoy taking it as my lunch for work.
 Then I don’t get the fried egg on top like we do at home, but Gallo Pinto is still delicious and filling as a vegan meal.